chakravartikothadiya/SBOM-COSIGN-TEST-CICD/README.md

-# SBOM-COSIGN-TEST-CICD
+# test-cosign-sbom
-Sample CICD for generating SBOM Artifacts
+Testing of Cosign and SBOM